vlaaad/as3-strictly-typed-state-machine/README.md

     think.addExitStateHandler(exitStateHandler);

-Your handlers must implement IEnterStateHandler or IExitStatehandler, this interfaces has only one function: "onEnterState(state:State):void" or "onExitState(state:State)"
+Your handlers must implement IEnterStateHandler or IExitStatehandler, this interfaces has only one function: "onEnterState(state:State):void" or "onExitState(state:State)".
 So, no functions as arguments, only OOP, only hardcore!

 After creating your state machine with needed states and transitions, you can restrict any modifications to this transitions by calling: